salesforce/OmniXAI/README.md

 If you're using OmniXAI in your research or applications, please cite using this BibTeX:
 ```
 @article{wenzhuo2022-omnixai,
-  author    =  {Wenzhuo Yang and Hung Le and Steven Hoi and Silvio Savarese},
+  author    =  {Wenzhuo Yang and Hung Le and Silvio Savarese and Steven Hoi},
   title     = {TODO},
   journal   = {CoRR},
   volume    = {TODO},